ocseckin/ocseckin.github.io/_pages/publications.md

 &nbsp;

 **Covid-19 Perception & Dis/Misinformation Spread in Turkey**
-In this paper, I present a model that takes into account both textual and non-textual characteristicsof social media users by utilizing graph convolutional neural networks along with a pre-trained Trans-formers model.
-I’ll use the suggested model to discover political traits of vulnerable groups on socialmedia who are susceptible to misleading information.
-My goal is to assist policymakers in developingsystematic techniques to reaching different stratifications of the general public.
+In this paper, I present a model that takes into account both textual and non-textual characteristicsof social media users by utilizing graph convolutional neural networks along with a pre-trained Transformers model.
+I’ll use the suggested model to discover political traits of vulnerable groups on social media who are susceptible to misleading information.
+My goal is to assist policymakers in developing systematic techniques to reaching different stratifications of the general public.